Credit Union vs Bank: Which Is Better for Your Business?

 Bottom Line

-When deciding whether a credit union vs a bank is right for your business, it’s important to consider your business banking needs and priorities.
-You may want to go with a credit union if you’re eligible for membership and prefer better customer service and a more intimate banking setup.
+Which is better: a bank or credit union for small business owners?
+When deciding, it’s important to consider your business banking needs and priorities.
+You may want to go with a credit union if you are eligible for membership and prefer better customer service and a more intimate banking setup.
 If your priority is more advanced technology and a wide array of banking products and services, then working with a bank may be the better option.